komplexnupe/readMe-generator/README.md

 ## <a name="usage">Usage</a>

-Download this program/code prior to pushing your code to github.
+Download this code prior to pushing your project to a repo.

 ## <a name="license">License</a>